-Ken Williams had had the chance to buy up a struggling start-up in 1992 called id software.
-They had just released a game called Wolfenstein3d and from what I’ve read, Williams thought the concept of a first-person shooter was flash in the pan.
+Ken Williams had the chance to buy up a struggling start-up in 1992 called id software.
+They had just released a game called Wolfenstein3d and from what I’ve read, Williams thought the concept of a first-person shooter was a flash in the pan.
 Sierra stuck with what it knew, which was puzzle adventure games.
 By the time Williams thought better of it, Sierra was drastically behind the power curve.
 Sierra did publish the first Half-Life game but Valve moved on afterward.

 In 2008 Sierra was shuttered.

 Today Sierra Entertainment has been revived by Blizzard to sell its old games, as well as being a venue for a few new ones.
 But it really isn’t the same.
 There was a crazy ambition to be the next Walt Disney in the old days that just isn’t there now.